Moanalua High School: Facilities

+Starting from the three-floor M building as the first building in Moanalua High School, F, G, H, I, and the portal(P) buildings are located on the campus for teachers instructing various subjects, including Math, English language arts, history, science, and different language classes.

+Cafeteria

+Alongside the M building, the school cafeteria was one of the first buildings constructed.
+Most students eat lunch on the first floor, and seniors can access the cafeteria through bridges connected from the M building on the second floor.
+The abstract bronze structure named "Moanalua", designed by artist Bumpei Akaji, was originally structured on the exterior wall of the cafeteria, and has now moved to the Performing Arts Center (PAC).

+Gymnasium

+The school gymnasium has 15 bleachers in 10 sections, seating over 2,000 people.
+Events, including school assemblies and indoor sports games, are held here.

+Baseball & Softball field

+Before it was first drafted in March, 2021, games were played on dirt and grass.
+With over $2 million invested, the current baseball field is matted with turf, featuring a newly installed batting cage, softball dugout, visitor dugout, and softball bullpen.

 Performing arts center

 In 2013, the school completed and dedicated the first phase of a new performing arts facility, which resulted in the construction of a new band room.
 In 2018, phase two was completed, which added an auditorium with a music library, rehearsal and instruction spaces, storage rooms, and other facilities for the school's music and drama departments.

 In 2019, Moanalua High School began construction of the Performing Arts Center, which opened on March 12, 2021.
 The facility includes a 694-seat auditorium with advanced audio-visual systems and LED lighting.
 It also provides rehearsal and instructional spaces for music and drama programs, including a dance and choral room, storage areas, and a music library.
 The property was a part of American School & University's 2021 Architectural Portfolio.